 A notice inviting bids may either involve pre-qualification, or short-listing of contractors, or a post-qualification process.
 In a pre-qualification or shortlisting process, the client stipulates technical and financial eligibility criteria to be met by the potential applicants.
 Pre-qualification applications generally require us to submit details about, inter alia, our organisational set-up, financial parameters (such as turnover, net worth and profit and loss history), employee information, plant and equipment owned, portfolio of executed and ongoing projects and details in respect of litigations and arbitrations in which we are involved.
 In selecting contractors for major projects, clients generally limit the issue of tenders to contractors they have pre-qualified based on several criteria, including experience, technical ability and performance, reputation for quality and timely performance of projects, safety record, financial strength and size of previous contracts in similar projects, although the price competitiveness of the bid is often the primary selection criterion.
 Wherever required, our representatives attend the pre-bid meetings convened by the clients, during which we raise any queries or requests for amendments to certain conditions of the proposed contract.
 Any ambiguities or inconsistencies in the document issued by the client are brought to the attention of the client for further clarification.
-Pre-qualification is the key to our participation in the bidding process for major projects and we continue to develop our pre-qualification credentials either by executing a diverse range of projects and building our financial strength, or entering into strategic alliances.
+Pre-qualification credentials either by executing a diverse range of projects and building our financial strength, or entering into strategic alliances.